What is a Movement Disorder?

 Movement Disorders can be divided into two groups: those that result in too much movement and those that result in slowness or too little movement.

-The basal ganglia are responsible for voluntary motor control, procedural learning, eye movements, as well as cognitive and emotional functions.
+The basal ganglia are structures in the brain.
+These structures are responsible for motor control, some forms of learning, eye movements, as well as cognitive and emotional (“thinking and feeling”) functions.